 This module defines homeostasis, explains its relationship to health and disease, and explores the most basic aspects of body chemistry.

-This module discusses the physical barriers and chemical defenses our bodies use to protect against invasions by microscopic organisms.
+This module discusses the defenses our bodies use to protect against invasions from microorganisms.
 It outlines the basic elements of an immune response and defines hypersensitivity.

 Tissues consist of organized populations of cells and the material between them.
-Within two months of conception, the two cells that unite to create a human being multiply and differentiate into the major types of tissue that comprise the human body.
-This module describes each of the major tissue types: epithelial tissue, connective tissue, and nervous tissue.
+Within two months of conception, the two cells that unite to create a human being multiply and differentiate into the four major types of tissue that comprise the human body.

 Cell Transport Mechanisms and Cell Regulation